Paul Richan: Professional career

+Chicago Cubs

 After his junior year at USD, Richan was selected by the Chicago Cubs in the second round (78th overall) of the 2018 Major League Baseball draft.
 Richan signed with the Cubs and made his professional debut with the Eugene Emeralds.
 Over ten games (nine starts), he went 0–2 with a 2.12 ERA, striking out 31 and walking only five across 29 2/3 innings.
 In 2019, he began the year with the Myrtle Beach Pelicans with whom he was named a Florida State League All-Star.

+Detroit Tigers

 On July 31, 2019, Richan was traded along with Alex Lange to the Detroit Tigers in exchange for Nicholas Castellanos.
-He was assigned to the Lakeland Flying Tigers, and finished the season there.
+He was assigned to the High–A Lakeland Flying Tigers, and finished the season there.
 Over 22 starts between Myrtle Beach and Lakeland, Richan pitched to a 12–7 record and a 4.00 ERA, striking out 115 over 123 2/3 innings.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-To begin the 2021 season, he was assigned to the Erie SeaWolves.
+He did not play a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

+To begin the 2021 season, he was assigned to the Double–A Erie SeaWolves.
 In late June, he was placed on the injured list and missed the rest of the season.
 Over eight starts, he compiled a 3.72 ERA and 26 strikeouts over 29 innings.

+Richan began the 2022 season on injured list with Erie, and made three rehab appearances for Single–A Lakeland.
 On May 20, 2022, the Tigers released Richan.
+On August 25, Richan announced his retirement from professional baseball via Instagram, following another surgery.